 The Manteno Police Department is lead by Chief Alan Swinford.
 Chief Swinford was appointed Chief of Police in June of 2017.
-The Manteno Police Department consists of seventeen full time police officers, five auxiliary officers, one animal control officer and one civilian office manager.
+The Manteno Police Department consists of nineteen full time police officers, one auxiliary officer, one animal control officer and one civilian office manager.

 We encourage you to surf through our site.
 We think you will enjoy our site as well as find it educational and informative.

 The Manteno Police Department strives to make Manteno a safe community working with the citizens to maintain the quality of life that they expect and deserve.
 We encourage interaction between the department and our community; therefore urge you to email us with your ideas, comments and suggestions on what you would like to see.